-With the hurricane season in full swing, we’d like to talk about the 3 most common roofing repairs we tend to run into after any substantial storm.
+With the hurricane season fast approaching, we’d like to talk about the 3 most common roofing repairs we tend to run into after any substantial storm.
 From roof leaks and high wind damage to fallen trees and ripped off siding, the aftermath can be quite serious.

-After a storm passes, make sure to check for roof damage from wind, hail or fallen branches, document any problems and work with your insurance company and a knowledgeable contractor to fix any issues.
+Storms are dangerous and destructive.
+After a storm passes, a thorough inspection by a professional is critical – not all roofing problems are obvious, and the absence of leaks doesn’t necessarily mean your roof is fine.
+Make sure to check for roof damage from wind, hail or fallen branches, document any problems, and work with your insurance company and an experienced contractor to fix any issues.

 3 Most Common Post-Hurricane Roofing Repairs